Small and Recessed Chins: Causes, Treatments, & Surgery

-The results of the horizontal sliding genioplasty surgical procedure may take two to three months to realize after all swelling and bruising has subsided.
+The results of the horizontal sliding genioplasty surgical procedure may take two to three months to realize after all swelling and bruising have subsided.

-Dental Treatments Braces can oftentimes fix a minor overbite that causes a receding chin, with an orthodontic treatment helping the chin to emerge as the overbite is corrected.
+Dental Treatments Braces can often fix a minor overbite that causes a receding chin, with an orthodontic treatment helping the chin to emerge as the overbite is corrected.
 Healthy teeth may simply be misaligned, with the "bad bite" causing problems such as weak chins, jaw pain, and headaches.
-Based on the individual situation, a better option for some patients may involve bringing the lower and upper teeth into better alignment in order to improve the chin's appearance.
-As with any procedure, the dentist will likely first take X-rays in order to determine the best course of action.
+Based on the individual situation, a better option for some patients may involve bringing the lower and upper teeth into better alignment to improve the chin's appearance.
+As with any procedure, the dentist will likely first take X-rays to determine the best course of action.

 Relationship Between Chin & Nose Proportions

-The appearance of the nose has an effect upon how the chin is perceived, and vice versa.
+The appearance of the nose affects how the chin is perceived, and vice versa.
 A weak chin can make the nose appear longer and larger, leading people to believe they strictly need rhinoplasty surgery.
 However, afflicted patients may want to consider tandem procedures to address nose and chin problems simultaneously.

 A small and receded chin can also make an individual appear to have jowls and a double chin.
-Since the size and positioning of the chin is vital in relation to the nasal region proportions, it is important to keep the two facial features in close symmetry with one another.
-That’s why it is common for patients to undergo nose and chin alterations at the same time, since they play so much off of each other.
+Since the size and positioning of the chin are vital to the nasal region proportions, it is important to keep the two facial features in close symmetry with one another.
+That’s why it is common for patients to undergo nose and chin alterations at the same time since they play so much off of each other.